nuta/resea/docs/design.md

 - `error_t sys_transfer(cid_t src, cid_t dst)`
   - Transfer messages from the channel linked to `src` to `dst` channels.

-### IPC Buffer
+### Message Structure
-The message buffer to send/receive a message is located in the thread-local buffer.
+You may noticed that `sys_ipc` does not take a pointer to the message buffer to send/receive: the message buffer is located in the thread-local buffer.
+It simplifies and optimizes the IPC implementation in kernel a bit.

 The message layout is as follows:

 ```c
 struct message {